 “For what can be known about God is plain to them, because God has shown it to them.
 Ever since the creation of the world his eternal power and divine nature, invisible though they are, have been understood and seen through the things he has made.
 So they are without excuse.”15

 What do you think?
-Rejecting polytheism leaves us with tow choices – monotheism or pantheism.
 Was Xenophanes a monotheist or a pantheist?
-Please leave a comment below.
-Also, please check out the featured book below.
+Please leave a comment below and don’t forget to subscribe.
 Thank you!

 - Mark, Joshua J., “Xenophanes the Visionary Poet Philosopher,” World History Encyclopedia, 2012, https://www.worldhistory.org/article/171/xenophanes-the-visionary-poet-philosopher